2002 European Grand Prix: Background

-After the previous race held at the Nürburgring (the 2001 European Grand Prix) the layout of the circuit was changed, its first major change since it was reopened in 1984.
-The chicane which previously formed the first corner was replaced by a sharp right-hand hairpin and included a tight left and right-hand corner and the changes were designed to make overtaking opportunities more common.
-The asphalt was widened by 25 meters to facilitate any overtaking manoeuvres.
-The changes increased the length of the circuit by 645 yards (590 metres) and the number of laps of the Grand Prix were reduced from 67 to 60.
-Jaguar team principal and former World Champion Niki Lauda felt the new layout would secure a better view for spectators watching in the grandstands.
-The new section received mixed reviews from the drivers and critics.
-Ralf Schumacher said it was "a nice part of the circuit" though he found it difficult to find the ideal braking point and felt overtaking would still be difficult.
-Jordan driver Takuma Sato noted although the surface was bumpy upon entry he felt being unsighted in the first corner would be "a good feeling".
-Retired driver and columnist for Bild Hans-Joachim Stuck described it as "sexiest the new corner on the Formula One circuit" and that it was made for aggressive drivers.
-Coulthard was more vocal in his criticism saying the bumpiness of the section was "ridiculous" and preferred the challenge of the former first corner chicane, while Montoya felt the section was "too slow".
+Following the previous race at the Nürburgring, the circuit's layout was altered, the first major change since its reopening in 1984.
+The chicane that previously formed the first corner was replaced by a sharp right-hand hairpin with tight left and right-hand turns, with the improvements intended to increase the number of overtakes.
+The asphalt was widened by 25 m to facilitate overtakes.
+The changes increased the circuit's length by 645 yards (590 metres) and the number of laps run was reduced from 67 to 60.
+Journalist Boris Muradov wrote the changes had made the circuit "even more twisty and narrow, requiring increased traction and, therefore, more downforce."
+Jaguar team principal and former World Champion Niki Lauda believed the revised layout would provide a better view for spectators in the grandstands.

+The new section garnered mixed opinions from drivers and critics, and it was the main discussion topic heading into the race.
+Ralf Schumacher described it as "a nice part of the circuit," although he struggled to identify the optimal braking spot and predicted that passing would be tough.
+Jordan's Takuma Sato noted although the surface was bumpy upon entry he felt being unsighted in the first corner would be "a good feeling".
+Räikkönen speculated that the changes would provide for more overtakes.
+Bild columnist and retired driver Hans-Joachim Stuck described it as "sexiest the new corner" on the revised layout and that it was made for aggressive drivers.
+Coulthard was more vocal in his criticism saying the bumpiness of the section was "ridiculous" and preferred the challenge of the former first corner chicane.
+Montoya felt the section was "too slow" for himself, and British American Racing (BAR) driver Jacques Villeneuve said it did not provide a decent rhythm.

-Some teams made modifications to their cars in preparation for the event.
-Ferrari brought new electronic bi-directional telemetry and steering wheels and Michael Schumacher evaluated a new engine cover which was not used in the Sunday race.
-Renault introduced a new aerodynamic package and a traction control system and McLaren brought a new revision of their aerodynamic package.
-BAR débuted a revised Honda V10 engine specification for the race and Jordan made minor alterations to their front wings.
+There were eleven teams (each representing a different constructor) with two drivers each for the Grand Prix, with no changes from the season entry list.
+Some teams modified their cars ahead of the race.
+Ferrari brought new electronic bi-directional telemetry and steering wheels and Michael Schumacher evaluated a new engine cover which was not used in Sunday's race.
+Renault unveiled a new aerodynamic package, including a redesigned extractor profile and a new traction control system, purportedly targeted at improving the R202's performance exiting slow-speed corners.
+McLaren unveiled a new aerodynamic package.
+For the race, Honda introduced a more powerful, updated V10 engine specification while Jordan made modest changes to their front wings.
+Sauber reverted to a front wing featuring inverted V supports.